azizalyunanp/simply_marketplace/readme.rst

 ###################

 - IMPORT DATABASE SQL
-- this program is stll developing
+- this program is still developing